Data Validation Error Format

 Eventually all documents are given as digital objects, encoded as sequence of bytes.
 Encodings using a sequence of characters are also called textual data formats, in contrast to binary data formats.

-Error positions are given in form of locators, each expressed in a locator format.
-Locator formats refer to sets of document models: for instance JSON Pointer refers to JSON, character and line numbers refer to character strings with defined line breaks, and offsets refer to sequences of elements (Figure 2).
+An error position is given in form of one or more locators, each having a dimension and an address.
+Each dimension refers to a locator format for a set of document models.
+For instance JSON Pointer refers to JSON, character and line numbers refer to character strings with defined line breaks, and offsets refer to sequences of elements (Figure 2).
+Other examples of locator formats include XPath for XML, and row/column for tabular data.

 graph LR